esciencecenter-digital-skills/research-software-support/stories/_fairsoftware/slides-fairsoftware.md

 ## Take home messages

 - Software is found in all stages of the research cycle
-- Research software comes in many shapes and sizes
+- FAIR4RS principles guide towards accessibility and openness of research software
-- Software sustainability is important but challenging to achieve
+- FAIR is not a quality checklist
-- Good software management leads to better science
+- Software places unique demands on FAIR, and provides unique opportunities
-- FAIR principles give a practical framework for tackling software sustainability
+- FAIRness is a spectrum

 ---